appcircleio/appcircle-docusaurus/docs/account/sso-login/okta-saml.md

 :::caution

-Pleas be aware that, enabling SSO for **APPCIRCLE LOGIN** doesn't enable SSO for Testing Distribution and Enterprise Store.
-They must be configured seprately.
+Please be aware that, enabling SSO for **APPCIRCLE LOGIN** doesn't enable SSO for Testing Distribution and Enterprise Store.
+They must be configured separately.

 :::